Flashpoint (comics): Plot

 The Reverse-Flash reveals that Flash himself created the Flashpoint timeline by traveling back in time to stop him from killing Barry's mother.
 Barry pulled the entire Speed Force into himself to stop Thawne, transforming the timeline by shattering the history of his allies.
 Thawne resets Barry's internal vibrations, enabling him to remember this.
 According to Thawne, these actions transformed him into a living paradox, no longer requiring Barry to exist and allowing him to kill the Flash without erasing his own existence.
 Thawne continues to taunt Barry with this knowledge until Batman kills him with an Amazonian sword.
 As the fight continues, Superman arrives and begins to aid the heroes, first by landing hard enough to crush the Enchantress under his feet.
 Thomas insists that Barry put history back to normal to undo the millions of deaths.
 Meanwhile, Cyborg detects seismic activity which he claims could destroy the world.
 Waves start to approach.
 Now knowing the point of divergence, the Flash restores the timeline.
 As he enters the timestream, a dying Thomas thanks him for giving his son a second chance and gives Barry a letter addressed to Bruce.
 Barry then meets with his mother and bids a tearful farewell to her.

 Traveling back in time, Barry merges with his earlier self during the attempt to stop Thawne.
 While traveling through time, Barry realizes he can see three different timelines — DC (New Earth), Vertigo (Earth-13), and WildStorm (Earth-50).
 A mysterious hooded figure tells him that the world was split into three to weaken them for an impending threat, and must now be reunited to combat it.
-The DC, Vertigo, and Wildstorm universes are then merged, but unbeknownst to Barry and the hooded figure (later revealed to be a cursed immortal Pandora), the mentioned threat intervened and removed 10 years of history from DC characters, which created instead a brand new DC Universe.
+The DC, Vertigo, and Wildstorm universes are then merged.
 Barry then wakes up in a similar manner to the beginning of Flashpoint, also retaining all his memories from the alternate timeline.
 Believing that everything is over, Barry remembers Thomas' letter and gives it to Bruce, who is still Batman in this timeline.
 Bruce, deeply touched by his father's sacrifice to ensure his son's life, cries and expresses his gratitude to Barry for informing him of the events that transpired before the timeline was reset.

+Alternate versions

+Tales from the Dark Multiverse

+In Tales from the Dark Multiverse, Barry Allen attempts to restore his powers in order to undo the Flashpoint timeline, he dies in the process and Eobard Thawne – the Reverse Flash – takes his place and begins to reshape the world as he desires.
+After he blackmails the President to grant him authority by killing Aquaman to end the war, Thawne is nearly defeated by 'Superman', only for Superman to be killed by Batman so that Thawne may someday bring Bruce back to life.
+When Wonder Woman reappears with the New Gods of Apokolips as her gods, Thawne runs back in time to save the Waynes as a deal with Thomas, and then turns his attention to trying to reconstruct reality to make himself the hero.